shubhbatra1991/wordle-clone/README.md

 To start the game, please follow the steps mentioned above and run your json server(internal server for words) json-server ./data/db.json --port 3001

-After you run npm start and json server, go to localhost:3000 and you see a portal like:
+After you run npm start and json server, go to localhost:3000 and you see a portal like

 [wordle-sample.webm](https://user-images.githubusercontent.com/29381472/227586171-9acb873e-a45c-4770-a0a3-ceac3fe4a048.webm)

 You can play this game for long hours and add words as per your need in json file.